Upper bounds for constant slope $p$-adic families of modular forms: Comparison to Gouv ea--Mazur-like quantities

 Let us recall the setup of the conjecture in \cite{GouveaMazur-FamiliesEigenforms} now.
 The quantity we consider is $d(k,h)$, which is the multiplicity of $h$ as the $p$-adic valuation of an eigenvalue for the $U_p$-operator acting on $M_k(\Gamma)$.
 Coleman showed (\cite{Coleman-pAdicBanachSpaces}) that there is some function $\GM(h)$ such that if $k \congruent k' \bmod (p-1)p^{\GM(h)}$ then $d(k,h) = d(k',h)$.
 It was proven by Wan (\cite{Wan-GouveaMazur}) that one could assume that $\GM(h) = O(h^2)$ with implicit constants depending on $N$ and $p$.
 The original conjecture of Gouv\^ea--Mazur was that $\GM(h) = \ceil{h}$ is sufficient.
 This is what is shown to be false in \cite{BuzzardCalegari-GouveaMazur}.

-Some of the implicit finiteness properties needed to produce the function $\GM(h)$ are not exactly present in the setup of this paper.
+We note some finiteness properties of the function $\GM(h)$ are not available for the function $\CS^k(-)$.
+Specifically, even if we fix the slope $h$ then the maximum value of $\CS^k(f)$, ranging over all classical eigenforms of slope $h$, may be $\infty$ in the presence of ramification of the weight map in slope $h$.
 However, we will ignore that and proceed to present evidence that one {\em might} want to confuse $\GM(h)$ and constant slope radii.
-Or, at least, we will compare our lower bounds with plausible values for $\GM(h)$.
+Or, at least, we will compare our lower bounds with plausible values for $\GM(h)$ while restricting to the special, but important, case of $p$-new forms.

 For most of the rest of this section we let $p=5$ and $N=1$.
 If $k\geq 2$ is an even integer and $f \in S_k(\Gamma_0(5))$ is a newform, then Theorems \ref{theorem:L-invariant-normalization} and \ref{thm:slope-dependent} provide obstructions to the existence of a constant slope $5$-adic family passing through $f$ in terms of $\mathscr L_f$ and the slope $h_k = {k-2\over 2}$.
 Taking into account Remark \ref{rmk:exclusionary-proof} and Section \ref{sec:optimization} we have that, for $k\geq 8$, a constant slope family through $f$ should only exist over $k' \congruent k \bmod {4\cdot 5^{m_5(f,h_k)}}$ where